OpenDroneMap/Obj2Tiles/README.md

   -g, --split-strategy   (Default: VertexBaricenter) Split point strategy: AbsoluteCenter or VertexBaricenter -k, --keeptextures     (Default: false) Keeps original textures

-  --lat                  Latitude of the mesh
-  --lon                  Longitude of the mesh
-  --alt                  (Default: 0) Altitude of the mesh (meters) -e, --error            (Default: 100), baseError value for root node --scale                (Default: 1), scale for data if using units other than meters ( 1200.0/3937.0 for survey ft)
+  --lat                  Latitude of the mesh (WGS84 decimal degrees) --lon                  Longitude of the mesh (WGS84 decimal degrees) --alt                  (Default: 0) Altitude of the mesh (meters above ellipsoid) -e, --error            (Default: 100), baseError value for root node --scale                (Default: 1), scale factor for local geometry (e.g. 1200.0/3937.0 for survey ft).
+Does NOT affect altitude or ECEF position.
+  --local                (Default: false) Local mode: no ECEF geo-referencing, uses identity matrix.
+Use this when you don't need globe placement.

   --y-up-to-z-up         (Default: false) Converts Y-up to Z-up